pblumenkamp/Curare/README.md

 All results, including the conda environments and a final report, will be written in `results_directory`.

 ### Results
 Curare structures all the results by categories and modules.
-This way each module can create there own structure and independent from all other modules.
-For example, the mapping modules generates multiple bam files with various flag filters like unmapped or concordant reads and the differential gene axpression module builds large excel files with the most important values and R object to continue the analysis on your own.
+This way each module can create their own structure and is independent from all other modules.
+For example, the mapping modules generates multiple bam files with various flag filters like unmapped or concordant reads and the differential gene expression module builds large excel files with the most important values and an R object to continue the analysis on your own.
 (Images: Bowtie2 mapping chart and DESeq2 summary table )

 <div style="display: inline-flex; flex-direction: row; justify-content: space-evenly; align-items: center">
   <img src="https://user-images.githubusercontent.com/9703726/145060940-d8dda4b1-7ad5-4f3c-947d-f1381aa9614c.png" width=450>